gikenye/compute-router/README.md

 # Compute Router

-Agent-native, metered compute sandboxes — provisioned, executed, and paid for entirely over MCP, settled in USDC on Celo via x402.
+Agent-native, metered compute sandboxes; provisioned, executed, and paid for entirely over MCP, settled in USDC on Celo via x402.

 Built for the Celo "Agents at Work" Hackathon.